-NOTE 7 - DEVELOPER TRANSACTIONS
+NOTE 8 - DEVELOPER TRANSACTIONS

-The Developer has agreed to fund the general operations of the District.
-In connection with that agreement, Developer contributions to the general fund were \$85,000 as of September 30, 2023.
+The Developer has agreed to fund the construction of the District that is not covered by bond proceeds.
+In connection with that agreement, the Developer has contributed \$3,515,533 which includes a receivable of \$13,077.
+See Note 6 for additional Developer transactions.

-NOTE 8 - CONCENTRATION
+NOTE 9 - CONCENTRATION